lordnik22/org-shoplist/README.md

 ## Contribution ##
-If you arise any problems or limitations which makes this package useless for you, please leave an issue with your concern.
+If you arise any problems or limitations which makes this package useless to you, please leave an issue with your concern.

 For any code-contributions read [CONTRIBUTING](CONTRIBUTING.md).